ADV Motorcycle Classes

 Which class should I choose?

 The difference between Level I and Level II is the complexity of the exercises we run, and how much time we spend on each exercise.
 The tour route on Day 2 is also modified for difficulty between the two.
-If you have been riding off-road on larger ADV style motorcycles and are comfortable in most scenarios; we'd recommend choosing level II classes.
-If you are new to off-road riding, have a new ADV style bike or are getting back into riding after taking some time off; we'd recommend starting with Level I.
+If you have been riding off-road on larger ADV style motorcycles and are comfortable in most scenarios; we'd recommend choosing a level II class.
+If you are new to off-road riding, have a new ADV style bike or are getting back into riding after taking some time off, we'd recommend starting with Level I.

 Level I Cost: $600 | Level II Cost $700